-The principal accounting policies of Squared are set out below.
+The principal accounting policies of Squared are set out on the following pages.

-NOTES TO THE FINANCIAL STATEMENTS for the year ended 31 MARCH 2020 (continued)
+NOTES TO THE FINANCIAL STATEMENTS for the year ended 31 MARCH 2021 (continued)

 Turnover

 Turnover represents rental income receivable, supporting people income, fees and revenue grants receivable from local authorities (Luton Borough Council and Central Bedfordshire Council), Public Health Luton and Big Lottery Fund Grant from The Big Lottery for the Open Minds Project. supporting people income is made up of grants received from Luton Borough Council.